matcornic/subify/README.md

 3. Doc on default configuration (for example to change the default language for all downloads)
 4. Add Addic7ed API (better quality of translations, but no real API)
 5. Localization/Internationalization
-6. Give the opportunity to customize the order of apis searching

 ## License
 Subify is released under the Apache 2.0 license.
 See LICENSE.txt